 Tscheppaschlucht (Carinthia)

 Nonetheless, we hardly gave that a second thought as we admired and enjoyed the nature surrounding us.
 We chose one of the moderate hikes that end in the hamlet Windisch Bleiberg.
 After having a lovely lunch at the Kirchenwirt Inn, we returned to the car park by bus, which is included in the entrance fee.
-Another alternative would have been to head in the direction of the Gasthof Deutscher Peter after just the Tschauko waterfalls or continue directly into the Bodental or Windisch Bleiberg.
+Another alternative would have been to head toward the Gasthof Deutscher Peter after just the Tschauko waterfalls or continue directly into the Bodental or Windisch Bleiberg.
 We enjoyed hiking this gorge and will also be back to test the other routes.

 For more info: Tscheppaschlucht Ferlach